dereklegenzoff/azure-search-react-template/README.md

 # Azure Cognitive Search UI

 This sample is a react template for Azure Cognitive Search.
+It leverages the Azure SDK for Javascript/Typescript and Azure Static Web Apps to make it easy to get up and running with a simple web application.

 ## Prerequisites